Cusco & Machu Picchu

 Overview

-This is Peru’s core cultural itinerary, centered on Cusco, the Sacred Valley, and Machu Picchu.
+This is a first-visit Peru Andes itinerary focused on Cusco, the Sacred Valley, and Machu Picchu.

 Regions: Lima, Arequipa, Cusco, Sacred Valley, Machu Picchu